KrauseFx/krausefx.com/about.md

   <p><b>Privacy research</b></p>

-  <p>I've published various privacy related essays on the iOS permission system.
-As a result my posts reached #1 on HackerNews multiple times and got covered by major media outlets. <a href="/privacy">Read more about my privacy publications</a>.</p>
+  <p>I'm an active security & privacy researcher, focused on the iOS platform that have caused major changes in iOS, like the camera indicator and new photos permission scopes. <a href="/privacy">Read more about my privacy publications here</a>.</p>

   <p><b>Open Source</b></p>